ros2/ros1_bridge/README.md

 The talker and listener can be either a ROS 1 or a ROS 2 node.
 The bridge will pass the message along transparently.

+*Note:* When you are running these demos make sure to only source the indicated workspaces.
+You will get errors from most tools if they have both workspaces in their environment.

 ### Example 1a: ROS 1 talker and ROS 2 listener